torvalds/linux/Documentation/virt/kvm/api.rst

 KVM_CREATE_DEVICE is preferred over KVM_CREATE_IRQCHIP for GICv2.
 On s390, a dummy irq routing table is created.

-Note that on s390 the KVM_CAP_S390_IRQCHIP vm capability needs to be enabled before KVM_CREATE_IRQCHIP can be used.
+Analte that on s390 the KVM_CAP_S390_IRQCHIP vm capability needs to be enabled before KVM_CREATE_IRQCHIP can be used.